romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 ### 4.3 High-pressure gneisses

-> NOTE: To incorporate: Some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012).
-Some authors separate this formation from the *Banded* gneiss by an extensional fault (REF, Arenas) or a normal contact (REF Puelles) or even do not differentiate between banded and Cariño gneisses (e. g.
-Fernández _et al._, 2016), simply consider them as a group of gneisses that register a strong metamorphic gradient due to the high deformation they accumulate (the metamorphic peak of the Cariño gneisses is 1.2 GP at 700ºC vs. 1.5-1.7GPa, 800-900ºC).

 #### Field aspect & petrography

 High-pressure gneisses occur as two mappable formations: the *Banded* and the *Chímparra* gneisses (**Fig_map-hp-gneisses**).
 Although some geological maps treat them as distinct units, they share many similarities and are here considered together.
 Both are characterized by highly deformed Grt- and Ky-bearing quartzo-feldspathic gneisses, including lenses of retrogressed eclogites, Grt pyroxenites, and granulites.
 These formations display strong deformation features and evidence of partial melting.
 The main distinction is that the *Banded gneiss* also contains tonalitic orthogneisses and occasional coronitic metagabbros.

 <img src="cabo-ortegal/fieldguide_figures/map-hp-gneisses.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_map-hp-gneisses**.
 Map of the Upper Tectonic unit of the Cabo Ortegal Complex showing the location of the HP gneiss formations.
+Note that some authors interpret parts of the E gneiss body (_i.e._ *Cariño* gneiss formation) as a separate intermediate pressure (IP) unit (_e.g._ Albert 2012) separated from the *Banded* gneiss by an extensional fault (REF, Arenas) or a normal contact (REF Puelles).
+Others (_e.g._, Fernández _et al._, 2016) do not distinguish these units and simply consider a strong metamorphic and deformational gradient (1.2 GPa and 700 ºC in the *Cariño* gneiss is _vs_ 1.5-1.7 GPa and 800-900 ºC in the rest of the *Banded* gneiss).

-> NOTE: Add the formation names and update caption accordingly
+> NOTE: Add missing REF.
+Add the formation names and update caption accordingly

 #### Protolith interpretations